In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 5% Guideline

-The 5% guideline is a rule of thumb used in statistics to determine whether a sample can be treated as a binomial distribution when the sample size is large.
-It states that if the probability of success (p) is less than 0.05, the number of successes (np) and failures (n(1-p)) should both be greater than 5 to justify the binomial approximation.
-This guideline helps simplify calculations when dealing with large populations.
+The 5% guideline is a rule of thumb used to determine if a distribution can be treated as binomial when the sample size is large.
+It states that if the probability of success is less than 5% and the sample size is large, the trials can be considered independent, allowing for a binomial approximation.
+This is particularly useful in simplifying calculations for large datasets.

 Requirements for Binomial Distribution

-For a distribution to be classified as binomial, it must satisfy specific requirements: there must be a fixed number of trials, each trial must be independent, there must be only two possible outcomes, and the probability of success must remain constant across trials.
-If any of these conditions are not met, the distribution cannot be considered binomial, and identifying the specific requirement that fails is crucial for proper analysis.
+For a distribution to be classified as binomial, it must meet specific criteria: a fixed number of trials, only two possible outcomes per trial, independence of trials, and a constant probability of success.
+If any of these conditions are not met, the distribution may not be binomial.
+In the given survey, the presence of three response options (yes, no, not sure) violates the binary outcome requirement.

 Recommended video: